Humphries-Lab/Lab-Website/_members/emma-scholey.md

   linkedin:
 ---

-Bhadra is a postdoc on an Innovate UK project to optimse the selection of Parkinson's patients for deep brain stimulation surgery
+Emma is a graduate student working on the role of stochastic choice in foraging decisions.
+She is a jointly supervised by [Matt Apps](https://www.msn-lab.com/) at the University of Birmingham.